Guide to Your First Automatic Luxury Watch

 They don’t yet understand that smart watches and mechanical watches are two totally different things.
 One is a product, an item to be owned.
 The other is art, a creation to connect with.
 And that’s where the feeling of personal connection to mechanical watches comes from.
 These are hand-made works of craftsmanship, made by skilled people to function with meticulously sculpted gears and arms and tiny jewels.

-The power behind the mechanical watch is the energy of the person who’s wearing it.
+The power behind the mechanical watch like Longines watches is the energy of the person who’s wearing it.
 Our kinetic force becomes the movement’s mechanical lifeforce.
 As we move through the world, the watch and the wearer experience it together in motion.

 If that sounds like something you can understand, then it’s probably time for you to get an automatic luxury watch.
 You’re ready.